Marc Darrow, MD. JD.

 - and one at C2-C3.

-- At baseline, 11 had no cervical symptoms, (This is a scenario I talk about often, MRI shows disc displacement, but the person shows no sign of pain or loss of motion.
+- 11 had no cervical symptoms.
+(MRI shows disc displacement, but the person shows no sign of pain or loss of motion.
 Should this person be scared into an unnecessary surgery?)

 - and 1 had myelopathy.
 Myelopathy needs a surgical consultation as paralysis and incontinence are at risk.